voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 .. default-role:: code

-FiftyOne provides a variety of builtin methods for evaluating your model predictions, including classifications, detections, and semantic segmentations, on both image and video datasets.
+FiftyOne provides a variety of builtin methods for evaluating your model predictions, including classifications, detections, polygons, instance and semantic segmentations, on both image and video datasets.

 When you evaluate a model in FiftyOne, you get access to the standard aggregate metrics such as classification reports, confusion matrices, and PR curves